matijakolaric-com/django-music-publisher/docs/manual_useradmin.rst

-User administration
+User Administration
 ===================

-Generally, it is a bad idea for superusers to do everyday works.
-Even if you are just one person, you may want to create a "normal" user first.
+Generally, it is a bad idea for superusers to do everyday tasks.
+Even if you are just one person, should create a "normal" user first.

 We do it by pressing on ``+ Add`` link for the ``Users`` in the ``Authentication and Authorization``.
 The following view is shown: